zama-ai/tfhe-rs/tfhe/docs/guides/js_on_wasm_api.md

 ## Compiling the WASM API

-The TFHE-rs repo has a Makefile that contains targets for each of the 3 possible variants of the API:
+Use the provided Makefile in the **TFHE-rs** repository to compile for the desired target:

-- `make build_node_js_api` to build the nodejs API
+* `make build_node_js_api` for the Node.js API
-- `make build_web_js_api` to build the browser API
+* `make build_web_js_api` for the browser API
-- `make build_web_js_api_parallel` to build the browser API with parallelism
+* `make build_web_js_api_parallel` for the browser API with parallelism

-The compiled WASM package will be in tfhe/pkg.
+The compiled WASM packages are located in `tfhe/pkg`.

 {% hint style="info" %}
-The sequential browser API and the nodejs API are published as npm packages.
-You can add the browser API to your project using the command `npm i tfhe`.
+The browser API and the Node.js API are available as npm packages.
+Using `npm i tfhe` for the browser API and `npm i node-tfhe` for the Node.js API.
-You can add the nodejs API to your project using the command `npm i node-tfhe`.
 {% endhint %}

 ## Using the JS on WASM API

-TFHE-rs uses WASM to expose a JS binding to the client-side primitives, like key generation and encryption, of the Boolean and shortint modules.
+**TFHE-rs** uses WASM to provide a JavaScript (JS) binding to the client-side primitives, like key generation and encryption within the Boolean and shortint modules.

-There are several limitations at this time.
+Currently, there are several limitations.
 Due to a lack of threading support in WASM, key generation can be too slow to be practical for bigger parameter sets.

-Some parameter sets lead to FHE keys that are too big to fit in the 2GB memory space of WASM.
-This means that some parameter sets are virtually unusable.
+Some parameter sets lead to the FHE keys exceeding the 2GB memory limit of WASM, making these parameter sets virtually unusable.

 ## First steps using TFHE-rs JS on WASM API

-### Setting-up TFHE-rs JS on WASM API for use in nodejs programs.
+### Setting up TFHE-rs JS on WASM API for Node.js programs.

-To build the JS on WASM bindings for TFHE-rs, you need to install [`wasm-pack`](https://rustwasm.github.io/wasm-pack/) in addition to a compatible [`rust toolchain`](https://rustup.rs/).
+To build the JS on WASM bindings for **TFHE-rs**, install [`wasm-pack`](https://rustwasm.github.io/wasm-pack/) and the necessary [`rust toolchain`](https://rustup.rs/).
+Cone the **TFHE-rs** repository and build using the following commands (this will build using the default branch, you can check out a specific tag depending on your requirements):

-In a shell, then run the following to clone the TFHE-rs repo (one may want to checkout a specific tag, here the default branch is used for the build):

 ```shell
 $ git clone https://github.com/zama-ai/tfhe-rs.git